Jdorri/rl-medical/README.md

 # **A**natomical **L**andmark **D**etection and **D**emonstration **I**nterface <img src="examples/LandmarkDetection/DQN/images/aladdin.png" width="100" />

-*ALADDIN* is a platform offering automated solutions for the detection of human anatomical landmarks using Reinforcement Learning (RL) complete with a unified visualisation suite. *ALADDIN* is a tool that can be used by medical professional within image analysis or for a wide range of tasks by machine learning researchers.
+*ALADDIN* is a platform offering automated solutions for the detection of human anatomical landmarks using Reinforcement Learning (RL) agents, complete with a unified visualisation suite.
+The tool can be used by medical professionals within image analysis, or for RL algorithmic experiments by machine learning researchers.

 This project is forked from our supervisor legacy repository available on the following link:
 ```